mkieffer1107/course-scheduler/README.md

 > UF Open Source Club’s 24-hour mini-hack submission.

-Scheduling classes can be a hassle, especially when having to navigate between different pages such as the degree audit, course scheduler, major course list, and elective course list.
-The **Course Scheduler** project integrates all these functionalities into one efficient chatbot.
-This service exemplifies what UF could offer to enhance the student experience, supporting UF's vision of becoming an AI-driven university. 🚀
+When scheduling classes, it is extremely annoying to transition between the degree audit page, the course scheduler, the minor courses list, the major courses list, the elective course list, etc. The **Course Scheduler** aims to integrate all of these features into a single chatbot as an example for a service that UF could offer to all students.
+This would help aid in UF's goal of buliding an AI university! 🚀

 Using high-tech tools like RAG 🤖 and Gen AI 🧠, we've created a robust demo within 10 hours that showcases what's possible, even without the extensive resources of a leading AI university.
 Enjoy and contribute! ❤️